okor/LEMPress/README.md

-**<span style="color: red;">LEMPress is currently being developed and is not ready for use.
-If you've stubbled across this repository somehow and your interested in using LEMPress, add it to you watch list and check back regularly for the first stable release.</span>**
+**LEMPress is currently being developed and is not ready for use.
+If you've stubbled across this repository somehow and your interested in using LEMPress, add it to you watch list and check back regularly for the first stable release.**

 About LEMPress
 =========